Picovoice/cheetah/binding/web/README.md

 ### Restrictions

-IndexedDB is required to use `Porcupine` in a worker thread.
-Browsers without IndexedDB support (i.e. Firefox Incognito Mode) should use `Porcupine` in the main thread.
+IndexedDB is required to use `Cheetah` in a worker thread.
+Browsers without IndexedDB support (i.e. Firefox Incognito Mode) should use `Cheetah` in the main thread.

 ## Installation